Human trafficking in Liberia

+Prosecution (2008)

 The Government of Liberia demonstrated limited law enforcement efforts to combat trafficking in 2008.
 Liberia's 2005 Act to Ban Trafficking prohibits all forms of trafficking, but no traffickers have been convicted or sentenced under this law.
 The law prescribes a minimum penalty of one year imprisonment for labor trafficking of adults, six years' imprisonment for sex trafficking of adults, five to 11 years' imprisonment for child labor trafficking, and 11 to 16 years' imprisonment for child sex trafficking.
 These penalties are sufficiently stringent and commensurate with penalties prescribed for rape.

 The government investigated seven trafficking cases in 2008, six of which were cases of trafficking within the country and one of which involved transnational trafficking.
 Three suspects remain in police custody pending trial, three were released on bail after their charges were reduced, and one suspect was deported.
 All newly recruited police officers continued to participate in UN-sponsored trainings on trafficking.
 Due to a shortage of funds, police continue to lack basic investigatory tools, such as vehicles, and rely heavily on UN assistance.
 The Women and Children Protection Section (WCPS) of the Liberia National Police collaborated with the UN to address sexual exploitation and abuse of minors by expatriate humanitarian workers in Liberia as well as by Liberian nationals.

-Protection
+Protection (2008)

 Liberia demonstrated minimal efforts to protect trafficking victims during 2008.
 Due to lack of resources, the government does not directly provide shelter or other services to victims.
 The Liberian government refers victims to NGOs with the capacity to provide victim care.
 The WCPS referred victims to an international NGO and was available to provide security for victims.
 The government was unable to provide statistics on the number of children assisted.

 The government does not encourage victims, all of whom are children, to assist in trafficking investigations or prosecutions.
 Liberia does not provide legal alternatives to the removal of foreign victims to countries where they face hardship or retribution.
 Victims are not inappropriately incarcerated, fined or otherwise penalized for unlawful acts committed as a direct result of being trafficked.